top of page

 Do I really need an editor?
 Can’t I just have my friends read my draft and give me their advice?

 Sure you can have your friends read the manuscript.
 It’s always good to get some honest feedback on your work, also known as a beta read.
 However, because your friends (and family members) don’t want to hurt your feelings, their unlikely to give you honest feedback, so its not a good idea to use them as beta readers.
 And unless your friends are professional editors, you’ll still want to hire one.
 Perhaps you feel you can’t afford to have your manuscript edited by a professional or you think it doesn’t need it.
 But whether you’re planning to submit your manuscript to a traditional publisher or self-publish, you can’t afford NOT to have your manuscript professionally edited.
-In fact, if you’re planning to go the traditional rout, many agents will only accept manuscripts that have already been professionally edited.
+In fact, if you’re planning to go the traditional rout, many agents will only except manuscripts that have already been professionally edited.
 If you’re going to self-publish, do your future readers a favor and have your manuscript professionally edited.
 They’ll thank you with positive reviews.

 Your manuscript is your baby, and you want it to stand out and make an impact with you’re readers.
-Just as you want your book’s cover to be dynamic and engaging, you want the same for the words inside your book, and a good editor can make that happen.
-In this competitive world where reader reviews can make or break a book, having your manuscript professionally edited is essential.
+Just as you want your books cover to be dynamic and engaging, you want the same for the words inside your book, and a good editor can make that happen.
+In this competitive world where reader reviews can make or brake a book, having your manuscript professionally edited is essential.
 By the way, did you spot the grammatical and spelling errors I purposely planted in these two paragraphs?
 No?
 That’s why you need a good editor!

 20210116_204725 (3).jpg

-Throughout my career, I’ve found that it works best to edit what I know.
+Throughout my career, I’ve found that it works best to edit what

-And what I know comes from experience as well as what I read and
+I know.
+And what I know comes from experience as well as

-where my interests lie.
-That said, I edit both fiction and nonfiction
+what I read and where my interests lie.
+That said, I edit

-genres I prefer are biographies, memoirs, history, creative or narrative
+genres I prefer are biographies, memoirs, history, creative

-nonfiction (i.e., nonfiction that reads like fiction), and true crime.
+nonfiction (i.e., nonfiction that reads like fiction), and true

 What genres do you NOT edit?

 I do not edit the following nonfiction genres: business, academic, science, medical, and technical.
 In the fiction realm, I don’t edit sci-fi, fantasy, techno-thrillers, horror, gore, gothic, westerns, avant-garde, graphic novels, philosophy, religion, romance, or erotica.
-However, send me a message if you’re looking for an editor or proofreader for one of these genres.
+However, send me a message if you’re looking for an editor or proofreader for one of those genres.
 Chances are, I can recommend a colleague who has experience in that area.

 I do all of my editing work electronically.
 In Microsoft Word, I employ the Track Changes and Comments features so you will have complete control over every change that actually gets made.
 You are the author and your name is on the book’s cover, so I believe that ultimately, it is up to you to decide which of my changes you accept via Track Changes.
 However, if a change was made to correct style, grammar, spelling, punctuation, or is simply a typo, it’s in the author’s best interest to make the change.
 Otherwise, if it ends up in the published work, we both look bad.
 For errors that I notice occurring consistently (i.e., a spelling or punctuation error), rather than marking each one, I will make a note for you to make a universal change.